TRSE (Turbo Rascal)

 - Methods (reference) — complete listing of all built-in methods with parameters and platform compatibility, generated from the TRSE source.

-- How the reference is generated — sources, regeneration script, and maintenance notes.
+.trulibrary files per platform (units/in the TRSE tree), with@usesearch order. - How the reference is generated — sources, regeneration script, and maintenance notes.

 Quick overview